 The entire testimonial ticks all the boxes from our list at the beginning of this blog post.

-Startup Institute displays their costumer testimonials as “Love Letters”.
-This is one of interesting ways you can can do it too.
+Startup Institute displays their customer testimonials as “Love Letters”.
+This is one of the interesting ways you can do it too.

 Testimonials are powerful and of limitless use.
 They become more personal by adding photos and videos.